 Shelf Life of Bottled Water

 The expiration of bottled water depends on a lot of things.
-For example, the longer the filtered water is stored in plastic bottles, the higher the likelihood that the plastic from the body of the bottle starts seeping into the water and these microplastic enter our body and cause illness.
+For example, the longer the filtered water is stored in plastic bottles.
+These microplastic is enter into our body and cause illness.

 This is just not limited to water bottles but also applies to water filters you have at home.
-If your water filters are made of plastic, usage may cause micro-tears in the water filter body, water supply, and, improving the water’s textures impacting the quality of water.
-This would ultimately lead to making us sick and can even cause mild symptoms of allergy making us think Can I be allergic to water and at worse earn you a trip to the hospital.
+If water filters are plastic, reflects the presence of micro-tears in the body.
+And water supply, and, improving the water’s textures impacting the quality of water.
+This would ultimately lead to making us sick.
+And even cause mild symptoms of allergy making.
+Think Can I be allergic to water and at worse earn you a trip to the hospital.
 It is, thus, a health hazard to store water in plastic bottles or use plastic water purifiers since it limits the shelf life of bottled water.

 Storing Water to Extend Shelf Life of Bottled Water